-1967 Pontiac provided for baby Laurentian's last ride
+Laurentian's last ride: Classic car community rally for baby boy's funeral

 The first old car the couple brought together was a 1967 Pontiac Laurentian, which they had since sold but still retained its good memories.

-At two-weeks-old, Laurentian was diagnosed with Down's syndrome and associated health problems.
+At 2-weeks-old, Laurentian was diagnosed with Down's syndrome and associated health problems.

 A fighter, he seemed to be doing well but his health started to deteriorate at 60 days.